WordPress/plugin-check/readme.txt

 = 1.0.2 =

-* Fix - Correct detection of readme files in Windows
+* Fix - Correct detection of readme files in Windows by normalizing file paths.

 = 1.0.1 =